facebookresearch/sam-3d-body/README.md

 |   ViT-H<br /> ([config](https://huggingface.co/facebook/sam-3d-body/blob/main/model_config.yaml), [checkpoint](https://huggingface.co/facebook/sam-3d-body))    |     54.8   |         62.9         |       55.0        |        86.8       | 68.9 |  5.5
 |  DINOv3 <br /> ([config](https://huggingface.co/facebook/sam-3d-body-small/blob/main/model_config.yaml), [checkpoint](https://huggingface.co/facebook/sam-3d-body-fast))   |      54.8      |          61.7         |       53.7        |       86.5        | 68.0 | 5.5

-< TODO: Update when we run speedtests >
-Speed measured on an A100 with `torch 2.5.1, cuda 12.4`.
-See `benchmark.py` for an example on benchmarking (compiling all the model components).
-Compiling only the image encoder can be more flexible and also provide (a smaller) speed-up (set `compile_image_encoder: True` in the config).

 ## SAM 3D Body Dataset
 The SAM 3D Body data is released in [Hugging Face](https://huggingface.co/datasets/facebook/sam-3d-body-dataset).
 Please follow the [instructions](./data/README.md) to download and process the data.

-### Dataset Loading

 ## License